Tanix98/project-exam-2/README.md

 Holidaze is a booking web application made with React and Bootstrap.
 Users can register, log in, create bookings and venues.
 [Click here for hosted build.](https://holidaze-98.netlify.app/?page=1)

-## Running project locally and testing
+## Running project locally

 Open the project folder in a terminal and type `npm i` to install dependencies, and `npm start` to run the project.
-To run Jest tests, type `npm test`.

 ## Credits